Error 1003 After Building into an Executable

 Issue Details

-I am using lvlib in my LabVIEW project and everything went great in Dev mode.
-After the project is built into an EXE, error 1003 occurred, mentioning VIs are unable to locate.
+I am using lvlib in my LabVIEW project and everything went great in the Development Environment.
+After the project is built into an executable, error 1003 occurred, mentioning VIs are unable to locate.
 I am calling a main VI in a top-level VI.
 Block diagram as below:

-Currently, I am managed to get the EXE to work by enabling Use 8.x layout file when building the EXE and I would like to know why?
+Currently, I am managed to get the executable to work by enabling Use 8.x layout file when building the executable and I would like to know why?

 Solution

-Are you expecting main.vi to loaded from inside the application or from its original files on disk?
+Are you expecting main.vi to load from inside the application or from its original files on disk?

 From inside application:

-This will then not work when running from source.
-This can be solved by checking the type of application and using a different path for source.
-However, if the relative path between the 2 VIs is consistent, then you can compute the path to main.vi using the path of Launcher.vi.
-Just use the code below inside Launcher.vi.
-As long as neither is in a library, then this should work in both build layouts and from source.
+This will not work when running from source.
+You can solve this by checking the type of application and using a different path when running from source.
+However, if the relative path between the two VIs is consistent, you can compute the path to main.vi using the path of Launcher.vi.
+Just place the code below inside Launcher.vi.
+As long as neither VI is part of a library, this should work both in build layouts and when running from source.

 From its original files on disk:

 This just doesn't work.
 VI source can be source only and tends to reference files from vi.lib.
-The RTE can't load source only VIs and has no vi.lib.
+The LabVIEW Run-Time Engine (RTE) can't load source only VIs and has no vi.lib.
 Anything you load in a built app needs to have gone through a build to prepare it and everything it depends on to be used in an RTE.
-Easiest answer is to include them in the EXE.
-A more complicated approach is to use a separate build to create a PPL with the dynamic VI.
-In this case, you'll need to provide the path inside that PPL to the open VI ref.
+Easiest answer is to include them in the executable.
+A more complicated approach is to use a separate build to create a Packed Project Library (PPL) with the dynamic VI.
+In this case, you'll need to provide the path inside that PPL to the open VI reference.